Boom! (System of a Down song): Background

 "Boom!" was released as the second and final promotional single from Steal This Album!.
 As in the case with most songs from Steal This Album!, it has only been played live on very few occasions, with only one confirmed performance.

-Like their later song B.Y.O.B., it was written in protest against the Iraq War, more specifically, former President Bush's announcement for a "War on Terror."
+Like their later song B.Y.O.B., it was written in protest against the Iraq War, more specifically, former President Bush's announcement for a "war on terror".
 After the September 11 attacks, George W. Bush launched an american-lead, international, "Global War on Terror" which planned on eradicating Al-Qaeda, the Taliban, and other middle eastern focused jihadist groups.
 Serj Tankian, the lead singer of System of a Down, wrote an essay where he said, "If we carry out bombings on Afghanistan or elsewhere to appease public demand, and very likely kill innocent civilians along the way, we'd be creating many more martyrs going to their deaths in retaliation against the retaliation.
 As shown from yesterday's events, you cannot stop a person who's ready to die."

 The song was leaked on the Toxicity II bootleg under the name "Everytime", with Serj Tankian being the only vocalist in the song, rather than the whole band.

 Composition and lyrics

 The song uses a simple AABA structure.
 In her essay "Boom!
 Goes the Global Protest Movement: Heavy Metal, Protest, and the Televisual in System of a Down’s 'Boom!'
 Music Video", Clare Neil King suggests that this structure enables protestors to quickly join in.
 It uses a Phrygian dominant scale common in heavy metal, but also often used to create a non-Western or exotic feel.
 King argues that in "Boom!", use of this scale hints at "the location of the Iraq war and the rich Arabic culture threatened by violence".

 MTV described the song as being about "the horror of war and how governments throw exorbitant sums of money into the military and overlook other key domestic and international issues".
-Along with its music video, the lyrics of 'Boom!' by System of a Down poignantly highlight the irony of various governments channeling significant resources into the Iraq War while overlooking pressing issues such as widespread starvation and the detrimental effects of late-stage capitalism.
-The song serves as a critique of the prioritization of military expenditure over the urgent social needs of affected populations, underscoring the disparities in resource allocation and the implications for global welfare.